tonybranfort/filter-objects/README.md

 * Filter with regular expressions - on either the searching object or objects in the array
 * Filter options and functions can be defined for each object property being tested
 * Custom filter functions
-* Variables in the pattern objects
+* Variables in the pattern and target objects

 Install with `npm install filter-objects'.